 First – 150% vs 250%-300% on British Airways

-Unlike with some oneworld partners however, you will still get your usual Avios tier bonus of 25%, 50% or 100% depending on if you hold a Bronze, Silver or Gold Executive Club status card, as well as a minimum of 500 Avios per flight.
+Unlike with some oneworld partners, you will still get your usual Avios tier bonus of 25%, 50% or 100%.
+This is good news if you hold a Bronze, Silver or Gold British Airways Executive Club status card.

 (This article is part of our ‘BA Q&A’ series which explains how British Airways Executive Club works.
 You can see all of our ‘BA Q&A’ articles here. )